-Doc's Sports employs a 8-unit betting system where the minimum wager is 1-unit and the maximum is 8-units.
+Doc's Sports employs a 8-Unit betting system where the minimum wager is 1-unit and the maximum is 8-units.
 The idea is to move your wagers around based on the strength of each game.
 Bettors should decide what their 8-unit maximum is, which would also be the most they are comfortable losing in a single game.
-Of course, this number should coincide with the amount of money in gambler's arsenal and should be around 10 percent of his total bankroll.
-Betting is a volatile endeavor, and placing large chunks of your money on single games in never a good idea.
+Of course, this number should coincide with the amount of money in gambler's bankroll and should be around 10 percent of his total bankroll.

-Once you have a betting unit set and 8-bet unit system in place, the next step is to decide how much you want to risk in a day or even weekend.
-During football season a bettor can stay in action for an entire day on both Saturday and Sunday, and the best course of action is to set a limit on what you are comfortable losing in a single day.
+Once you have a betting unit set and 8-unit system in place, the next step is to decide how much you want to risk in a day or even weekend.
+During football season a bettor can stay in action for an entire weekend.
+The best course of action would be to set a limit on what you are comfortable losing in a single day.
 Once a gambler gets into a losing streak, his emotions get involved and his handicapping process becomes compromised.
-Taking a break for the day after a few big losses can be the difference between being a winning or losing bettor.
+Taking a break for the day after a few big losses can be the difference between being a winning bettor or going bust on the bankroll.

 A bettor needs to be painstakingly honest about his wins and losses in order to properly gauge whether or not he is a winning bettor or not.
 The best way you can do this is by keeping track of all wagers and doing everything in your power to keep your betting money far away from your everyday funds.
 Once the two mix and a bettor digs into his daily funds to stake his betting habit then the bettor throws out all regards for bankroll management and will lose the game in no time.
 Keeping track of your wagers will ensure you stay honest and composed enough to safeguard against downplaying the losses or exaggerating the winnings.